-The Trade and Other Payables increased by 4% from ₱636 million as of 31 December 2023 to ₱660 million as of 31 March 2024.
-This account includes the cost of power that the Company purchased from its generators under a bilateral agreement, the costs of energy drawn from the
+The Company's Trade and Other Payables increased from ₱518.27 million to ₱595.46 million.

-Wholesale Electricity Market (WESM), and payments for transmission services provided by the National Grid Corporation of the Philippines (NGCP).
-The increase in this account was due to the higher cost of accrual of expenses from these generators and transmission service providers.
+This account includes the Company's purchase of energy from its power suppliers under a bilateral agreement, the costs of energy drawn from the Wholesale Electricity Spot Market (WESM), and payments for transmission services of the National Grid Corporation of the Philippines (NGCP).
+The increase in this account can be attributed to the increase in the Company's power requirements.